KarelZe/thesis/references/obsidian/📑notes/🔢Trade Initiator notes.md

 - “Because evaluating the performance of trade classification algorithms requires information on the true side of the trade, we combine information from intraday transaction data and daily Open/Close data to arrive at such a benchmark.
 Our two Open/Close datasets are available on a daily level and cover trading volume at the ISE and the CBOE, respectively.” ([[@grauerOptionTradeClassification2022]], p.
 8) https://datashop.cboe.com/documents/Option_Trades_Layout.pdf and https://datashop.cboe.com/documents/Option_Quotes_Layout.pdf
 - “We take advantage of the fact that if there were only customer buy (sell) orders on a specific day for a given option series at one particular exchange, Open/Close data allows to classify all transactions in the LiveVol dataset on that day at the respective exchange as buy (sell) orders.” ([[@grauerOptionTradeClassification2022]], p.
 8)
 - https://www.cboe.com/us/equities/trading/offerings/order_types_and_routing/
+- “We take advantage of the fact that if there were only customer buy (sell) orders on a specific day for a given option series at one particular exchange, Open/Close data allows to classify all transactions in the LiveVol dataset on that day at the respective exchange as buy (sell) orders.”
+(Grauer et al., 2022, p.
+8) “Consistent with previous literature, we assume that the customer is the party with a demand for options.”
+(Grauer et al., 2022, p.
+8) “Therefore, we use the customer buy/sell indicator obtained from Open/Close data as the benchmark to empirically validate the accuracy of trade classification methods applied to intraday option transactions from LiveVol.”
+(Grauer et al., 2022, p.
+8)

+Following a common track in literature, we

 ## Views
 - There are different views of what is considered as buyer / seller initiated i. e. [[@odders-whiteOccurrenceConsequencesInaccurate2000]] vs. [[@ellisAccuracyTradeClassification2000]]